Octave Magnan

 Octave Magnan (April 23, 1836 – May 7, 1921) was a former farmer and political figure in Quebec.
 He represented Montcalm in the Legislative Assembly of Quebec from 1878 to 1881 and from 1892 to 1897 as a Conservative.

 He was born in Saint-Jacques, Lower Canada, the son of Gabriel Magnan and Rosalie Brouillet, and was educated at Saint-Alexis.
 In 1858, he married Odile Duval at Saint-Alexis.
 He ran unsuccessfully for the Quebec assembly seat in Montcalm in an 1874 by-election.
-He was elected in 1878 and defeated by Jean-Baptiste-Tréfflé Richard when he ran for reelection in 1881.
+He was elected in 1878 and defeated by Jean-Baptiste-Trefflé Richard when he ran for reelection in 1881.
 Magnan was elected again in 1892 and defeated by Pierre-Julien-Léonidas Bissonnette in 1897.
 He also ran unsuccessfully for a seat in the House of Commons in 1882 and 1891.
 He died in Saint-Jacques at the age of 85.